jh2010/School_District_Analysis/README.md

     The report shows a NaN for the ninth-grade math and reading scores.
 This will affect the average math and reading scores for all ninth graders in the           district.

   * Scores by school spending
+    The School spending range for Thomas High School remains affected after replacing the ninth grade math and reading scores.
     ###### School spending ranges before replacing ninth grade scores with NaNs
     ![image_name](https://github.com/jh2010/School_District_Analysis/blob/master/images/school_spending_ranges_before.png)